What can I claim for?

 It is not regarded as reasonably foreseeable that if you are injured and have no income as a result you may lose your home.
 If this is a real risk you must tell the other side as soon as possible.
 By telling them of this risk you make it foreseeable.

-Should your current solicitor be advising you that you cannot claim some of your damages flowing from an accident then feel free to ring us for a second opinion.
+Should your current solicitor be advising you that you cannot claim some of your damages following on from an accident then feel free to ring us for a second opinion.

 The rules are simple.
 How they apply is not.
 For expert help call us on (0800) 783 6191 anytime.